manaacharya/PeopleSuites/README.md

 ### batch-write.json, create-table.json, config.py and aws_controller.py are included in each microservies to build dynamoDB tables and access to AWS Cloud services (now inactive)

+Python, Flask, HTML, DynamoDB, S3, DOCKER and Kubernetes used to create this project.